michaeltangfong/code-test-siteminder-email-service/README.md

 2. Complete test case scenarios.
 3. Check email class properties before send.
 4. Customise validation error message to be more generic (e.g. error code) , so feedback can be done both backend and frontend.
+5. Refine validation cases (check for json, subject and body length)
-5. enable multiple recipient, cc or bcc in Gunmail production account, currently those features are not supported.
+6. enable multiple recipient, cc or bcc in Gunmail production account, currently those features are not supported.

 ## Enhancements